Alex-Gekas/Alex-Gekas.github.io/docs/writing-samples/concept-guides/geojson-concept-guide.md

   });
 ```

-Leaflet reads the GeoJSON directly—no conversion needed—and draws the warning polygon on the map.
+Leaflet reads thfor exampleoJSON directly—no conversion needed—and draws the warning polygon on the map.

 3. **Style and interact**

 Once the polygon is on the map, you can:

-- Style it by severity (e.g., red for "Severe")
+- Style it by severity (for example, red for "Severe")
 - Attach popups showing `event` and `areaDesc`
 - Filter alerts by type or location